User tasks

 Limitations

-You cannot use the Camunda 8 Zeebe User Task API to work on user tasks based on job workers.
-Overall, you are limiting those user tasks to the capabilities of service tasks.
-Zeebe user task-specific features are not available to those user tasks.
+API compatibility: You cannot use the Camunda 8 API to manage user tasks based on job workers.
+These tasks are restricted to the functionality provided for service tasks.

 Additional resources